 We have always done it that way.

 However, if you do not have a research background and don’t understand causality to correlation, then you would wouldn’t be the only one!
 Durham University argued in 2016 that most research papers are written in academic language that is hard to understand for us.
 We simply are not academics, well, not all of us.

 Personally, the problems with research may be;

 - When is a study outdated?
 Have you ‘found’ a study that has been invalidated?
 How do you know?

-- It seems easy to find research that supports our aims and equally research that negates others aims…
+- It may be possible to find research that supports our aims and equally research that negates others aims…

 - Why do we need to engage with research, when things are just ‘fine’ in your classroom?

 - Has the research that is being used been simplified in the correct manner?

 - Has there been years of